-- Responsibility to provide a robust job evaluation policy and process to underpin equal pay legislation. - Ensure that training is provided for those involved in the job evaluation process and ensure that job evaluation is undertaken in a fair, open and transparent way.
+- Responsibility to provide a robust job evaluation policy and process to underpin equal pay legislation. - Ensure that training is provided for those involved in the job evaluation process and ensure that job evaluation is undertaken in a fair, open, and transparent way.

-7.2 Managers:
+7.2 Managers

 - Responsible for understanding the Job Evaluation Policy and Procedure and their role in the process.
-Managers are required to liaise with their People and Change Partners when considering submitting a job evaluation request, work with them to complete submission and provide the appropriate documentation as required. - Must ensure that job profiles are accurate, complete and comprehensive and meet the needs of the service and that they are completed on the standard template. - Responsible for attending Job Evaluation/Appeals Panels as requested to provide information on the role being evaluated.
+Managers are required to liaise with their People and Change Partners when considering submitting a job evaluation request, work with them to complete submission and provide the appropriate documentation as required. - Must ensure that role profiles are accurate, complete and comprehensive and meet the needs of the service and that they are completed on the standard template. - Responsible for ensuring requests for re-evaluation forms are completed within the required submission deadlines. - Responsible for providing information on duties and responsibilities of the role being evaluated. - Responsible for providing information on any significant and permanent changes to existing post. - Provide further clarification and/or attend meetings as requested on the role(s) being evaluated if required. - Responsible for attending Job Evaluation Appeals Panels as requested to provide information on the role being evaluated.

-7.3 People and Change Partners
+7.3.1 People and Change Partners

-- Support and challenge the requirement for additional roles considering the wider context of a joined up, one council approach alongside the service and workforce planning priorities - Provide advice and guidance on the Job Evaluation Policy and Procedure to managers in relation to developing accurate, complete and comprehensive job profiles. - Ensure that Job Profiles are suitable for submission to the Job Evaluation process and submit posts for evaluation to the appropriate team in accordance with submission deadlines. - Contribute to the development and review of the Job Evaluation Policy and Procedure in line with legislative requirements and good practice. - Attend Job Evaluation / Consistency Panels as requested to assist in providing information on the role(s) being evaluated.
+- Support and challenge the requirement for additional roles considering the wider context of a joined up, one council approach alongside the service and workforce planning priorities. - Ensure the Strategic Operating Model (SOM) principles apply to any proposed changes particularly around spans of control/ratios and no more than 6 levels below the Chief Executive. - Provide advice and guidance on the Job Evaluation Policy and Procedure to managers in relation to developing accurate, complete and comprehensive job profiles. - Ensure that Role Profiles are suitable for submission to the Job Evaluation process and submit posts for evaluation to the appropriate team in accordance with submission deadlines. - Contribute to the development and review of the Job Evaluation Policy and Procedure in line with legislative requirements and good practice.

-7.4 Human Resources:
+7.4 Strategic Human Resources

-- Ensure compliance with the Job Evaluation Policy and Procedure, and ensuring the administration of the Job Evaluation process on behalf of the Council, including notification of outcomes. - Develop and maintain effective documentation and systems to evidence compliance with the policy and procedure and support an auditable process. - Ensure that those involved at all stages of the evaluation process are provided with adequate training to undertake their role. - Ensure adequate resources are available through maintenance of a pool of trained Job Analysts available to participate in the process. - Provide advice and guidance to managers in relation to developing accurate, complete and comprehensive job profiles, and provide advice and guidance to managers in relation to the Job Evaluation Policy and Procedure. - Lead on the development and review of the Job Evaluation Policy and Procedure and supporting documentation in line with legislative requirements and good practice.
+- Ensure compliance with the Job Evaluation Policy and Procedure and ensuring the administration of the Job Evaluation process on behalf of the Council, including notification of outcomes. - Develop and maintain effective documentation and systems to evidence compliance with the policy and procedure, supporting an auditable process.

-Consult with Trades Unions on the development and review of the Job Evaluation Policy and Procedure in accordance with the terms of the Policy Framework.
+- Ensure that those involved at all stages of the evaluation process are provided with adequate training to undertake their role. - Ensure adequate resources are available through maintenance of a pool of trained Job Analysts available to participate in the process. - Provide advice and guidance to managers in relation to developing accurate, complete and comprehensive role profiles, and provide advice and guidance to managers in relation to the Job Evaluation Policy and Procedure. - Lead on the development and review of the Job Evaluation Policy and Procedure and supporting documentation in line with legislative requirements and good practice. - Consult with Trades Unions on the development and review of the Job Evaluation Policy and Procedure in accordance with the terms of the Policy Framework.

-7.5 Trades Unions:
+7.5 Trades Unions

-- Contribute, via the consultation process, to the development and review of the Job Evaluation Policy and Procedure - Actively support the ongoing training and participation of trade union representatives in the evaluation process.
-Support their members by providing advice and guidance to employees in relation to the Job Evaluation Policy, Procedure and process. - Support the Job Evaluation process as a Job Analyst/Panel Member or as an employee representative and not undertaking both roles in relation to a particular job or group of jobs.
+- Contribute, via the consultation process, to the development and review of the Job Evaluation Policy and Procedure - Actively support the ongoing training and participation of trade union representatives in the evaluation process. - Support their members by providing advice and guidance to employees in relation to the Job Evaluation Policy, Procedure and process. - Support the Job Evaluation process as a Job Analyst or Appeal Panel Member or as an employee representative and not undertaking both roles in relation to a particular job or group of jobs.

-7.6 Job Analysts/Job Evaluation Panel Members:
+7.6 Job Analysts